armada-alliance/dao/treasury/delegation.md

 ### Introduction

-Before we begin, I want to inform the reader that this is just a rough outline of the proposal and is actively being worked on.
+Before we begin, I want to inform the reader that this is just a rough outline of the proposal and is actively being worked on.&#x20;

-This proposal is intended to help develop a sustainable and fair treasury delegation model for the Armada Alliance and its members.
-You may ask what is the alliance treasury delegation model?
-And why is this important to the alliance?
+This proposal is intended to help develop a sustainable and fair treasury delegation model for the Armada Alliance and its members.&#x20; You may ask what is the alliance treasury delegation model?
+And why is this important to the alliance?&#x20;

-We at the Armada Alliance have decided to take on the challenge of getting small pools their first blocks, increasing active stake, and meeting pledge requirements for IOG and Cardano Foundation.
-In order to do this, we have decided to create our own fund or treasury that will be used to delegate to our alliance pools in a fair and meaningful way.
+We at the Armada Alliance have decided to take on the challenge of getting small pools their first blocks, increasing active stake, and meeting pledge requirements for IOG and Cardano Foundation.&#x20; In order to do this, we have decided to create our own fund or treasury that will be used to delegate to our alliance pools in a fair and meaningful way.&#x20;

 ### Methodology